Franconia: 20th century

-In the years from 1971 to 1980 an administrative reform was carried out in Bavaria with the aim of creating more efficient municipalities (Gemeinden) and counties (Landkreise).
+From 1971 to 1980, an administrative reform was carried out in Bavaria with the aim of creating more efficient municipalities (Gemeinden) and counties (Landkreise).
 Against sometimes great protests by the population, the number of municipalities was reduced by a third and the number of counties by about a half.
 Among the changes was the transfer of the Middle Franconian county of Eichstätt to Upper Bavaria.
 On 18 May 2006, the Bavarian Landtag approved the introduction of Franconia Day (Tag der Franken) in the Franconian territories of the free state.